gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The handler verifies that the group name in the /ace-group/GROUPNAME/active path is a subset of the 'scope' stored in the Access Token associated to the requesting client.

 The handler also verifies that the roles granted to the requesting client in the group allow it to perform this operation on this resource (REQ8).
-If either verification fails, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.
+If either verification fails, the Group Manager MUST respond with a 4.03 (Forbidden) error message.

 Additionally, the handler verifies that the requesting client is a current member of the group.
-If verification fails, the Group Manager MUST respond with a 4.01 (Unauthorized) error message.
+If verification fails, the Group Manager MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 If the verifications above succeed, the handler returns a 2.05 (Content) message, specifying the current status of the group, i.e., active or inactive.
 The payload of the response is formatted as defined in {{sec-status}}.